 - Ask powerful questions — Coaches must ask courageous questions with the goal of benefitting the coachee, moving them forward and provoking new insights.

 - Challenge and support — Creating a shift in perspective is important.
 The coaching process is focused on encouraging leaders to try something new, but to do this, the coachee must feel supported and safe.

 - Establish next steps and accountability — The real work happens in between performance coaching and conversations.
 Leaders must have a clear plan on how to apply insights and when to leverage new tactics.

 So how does leadership coaching lead to results?
 Research shows that coaching can improve performance in at least 4 ways:

 However, a good coaching outcome requires a good coaching relationship.
-Asking the right questions in the beginning sets the tone for a strong coaching partnership.
+Asking the right questions, in the beginning, sets the tone for a strong coaching partnership.

-Learn more about our high-impact Virtual Coaching solutions designed to ignite individual, team, and organizational effectiveness.
+Give your leaders much-needed support with coaching to improve performance.
+Learn more about our high-impact virtual coaching solutions designed to ignite individual, team, and organizational effectiveness.